AliPatrick71/CaveDiver/README.md

 Running the Application

 Clone or download the repository to your local machine.
+If you are using VSCode, open the terminal.
+You can also use CMD command prompt.
-    Navigate to the src directory where the Java files are located.
+Navigate to the CaveDiver directory where the Java files are located.
 Compile the Java files:

 bash

     javac *.java

 Run the application: